 Write out your top five values, in order of importance, and use them as a guide when making financial decisions.

-If an expense isn’t congruent with your most important values, and it isn’t absolutely essential for life, then it goes on a list of optional items.
+Place expenses that aren’t congruent with your most important values, and aren’t absolutely essential for life, on a list of optional items.

 In another post, I’ll talk about the other way to eliminate debt, by growing your income, but the simplest place to start is with the money flowing out of your wallet or account.

 It is doable.
 Over the past ten years, I have helped many families eliminate thousands of dollars of debt using a simple, systematic approach.
 It also worked for me many years ago when I found myself suddenly faced with $400,000 of debt, which I repaid in two years.

 You can do this, regardless of how much you owe.

 Want some help?
 Join the wait list for my upcoming course Master Your Money: How to Create Money System to Live Debt-Free, Save Hundreds per Month, and Afford the Life You Want.
 There will be a DIY online version and a live online version, with coaching.
 Get on the list to be notified when the courses are released.

 Questions?
 Reach out.
 I’d love to hear from you.